SFDO-Tooling/CumulusCI/docs/github_actions.rst

 Fortunately GitHub Actions comes preconfigured with an image that includes these browsers.
 However it is necessary to run the browser in headless mode.
-When using CumulusCIâ€™s ``robot`` task, this can be done by passing the ``-o vars BROWSER:headlesschrome`` option.
+When using CumulusCI's ``robot`` task, this can be done by passing the ``-o vars BROWSER:headlesschrome`` option.

 Here is a complete workflow to run Robot Framework tests for any commit: